dvcol/synology-download/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description

-A brief description of the derised functionality.
+A brief description of the proposed functionality.

 ### Affected part

 Which part of the application do you with to improve

 - [ ] General UI
 - [ ] General Options/Settings
 - [ ] Connection settings
 - [ ] Task list